Three-card monte: Solo variation

 A skilled card mechanic can perform this con without shills or assistants.
 Everything is legitimate up until the reveal.
 To show that nothing dishonest is being done with the selected card, the dealer does not even touch it, using one of the other cards to turn it over.
 If a losing card was selected, the card is simply turned over.
 If the winning card was selected, a "Mexican Turnover" - flipping over a card on the table and replacing it with a card in the hand while doing so - is used to switch the two cards.
 When done correctly, the two actions are indistinguishable.
 No matter which card is selected, when turned over it is a losing card.

 Variation in card magic

 The three-card monte is performed in card magic tricks with minor or major variations that manipulate the use of gimmick cards, and other sleight-of-hand techniques.
+Though magicians may attempt to use fast-paced patter to misdirect the audience, some research has shown that to be ineffective.